Neonatal Sepsis - Sepsis in Newborns

 Clinical Definition

-Neonatal sepsis is defined as a systemic infection occurring in infants ≤28 days old.
-Early-onset neonatal sepsis is defined as sepsis presenting within 72 hours of birth, and late-onset sepsis as sepsis occurring after 72 hours in infants in the neonatal intensive care unit (NICU) and after 7 days of life in full-term infants.
+Neonatal sepsis is defined as a systemic infection occurring in infants 28 days or younger.
+Early-onset neonatal sepsis is defined as sepsis presenting within 72 hours of birth, and late-onset sepsis is defined as sepsis occurring after 72 hours. ,

 Laboratory Testing